Thanhngocpham200893/STATE-instructions/CDD/README.md

     We divided surface dipole moment of NO/Cu(111) into three different part. mu(NO/Cu) = mu(NO) + mu(Cu) + delta_mu,
-    where mu(NO), and mu(Cu) is dipole moment of NO and Cu surface at ther adsorbed geometries (from CDD calculation) delta_mu is dipole moment arised from electronic interaction between No and surface
+    where mu(NO), and mu(Cu) is dipole moment of NO and Cu surface at ther adsorbed geometries (from CDD calculation) delta_mu is dipole moment arised from electronic interaction between NO and surface

     delta_mu =  mu(NO/Cu) - mu(NO) - mu(Cu)  =  -0.52448 - 0.12554 - -0.00161 = -0.64841 (D)